Second, the Gurbani is not written for Yogis, Brahmins, Pundits, Jain, Qazi, Mullah etc.

-The Yogi and Yoga of the Gurbani
+The Yoga and Yogi of the Gurbani

 - ਗੁਰਮੁਖਿ ਜੋਗੁ ਕਮਾਵੈ ਅਉਧੂ ਜਤੁ ਸਤੁ ਸਬਦਿ ਵੀਚਾਰੀ ॥੨੦॥: O hermit!
-By becoming the Gurmukh, (one) practices Yoga; to contwmplate or reflect on the Shabad (Gur-Giaan or Wisdom) is his abstinence and truth ||20|| (sggs 908).
+By becoming the Gurmukh, (one) practices Yoga; to contemplate or reflect on the Shabad (Gur-Giaan or Wisdom) is his abstinence and truth ||20|| (sggs 908).

-When the limitations imposed by the body-mind-intellect personality are overcome, the mind becomes one with its Jot Saroop.
-The SGGS indicates that the worldly desires disappear when dispassion (Bairaag) grows.
+When the limitations imposed by the body-mind-intellect personality are overcome, the mind becomes one with its Jot Saroop within.
+The SGGS tells us Bikaar and resulting Mayaic desires thin out when dispassion (Bairaag) grows.

 - ਸੋ ਜੋਗੀ ਜੁਗਤਿ ਸੋ ਪਾਏ ਜਿਸ ਨੋ ਗੁਰਮੁਖਿ ਨਾਮੁ ਪਰਾਪਤਿ ਹੋਇ ॥ ਤਿਸੁ ਜੋਗੀ ਕੀ ਨਗਰੀ ਸਭੁ ਕੋ ਵਸੈ ਭੇਖੀ ਜੋਗੁ ਨ ਹੋਇ ॥ ਨਾਨਕ ਐਸਾ ਵਿਰਲਾ ਕੋ ਜੋਗੀ ਜਿਸੁ ਘਟਿ ਪਰਗਟੁ ਹੋਇ ॥੨॥: He alone is a Yogi, and he alone finds the Way, who, as Gurmukh, obtains the Naam.
 In the body-village of that Yogi are all (Virtues); this Yoga is not obtained by outward show (of religion).
 O Nanak! such a Yogi is very rare; within whom Awakens (Naam: Wisdom, Virtues, Truth…). (sggs 556).

-In nutshell, the Gurbani asserts that a true Yogi is the one who lives his daily life piously per the “Satiguru” (True Wisdom, Bibek, ਸੱਚਾ ਗਿਆਨ), or who lives by the Naam, Hukam or Virtues (ਗੁਣ) — Truth (ਸਤ), honesty (ਇਮਾਨਦਾਰੀ), contentment (ਸੰਤੋਖ), mercy (ਦਯਾ), patience (ਧੀਰਜ), Sahaj (ਸਹਜ-Natural State of Being), Wisdom (ਗਿਆਨ), humility (ਮਨ ਨਿਮਾਣਾ, ਬੁਧਿ ਗਰੀਬੀ), sweet speech (ਮਿਠ ਬੋਲੜਾ)…
+In short, the Gurbani asserts a true Yogi is the one who lives his daily life of ‘Hari Gun’ or Virtues — Truth (ਸਤ), honesty (ਇਮਾਨਦਾਰੀ), contentment (ਸੰਤੋਖ), mercy (ਦਯਾ), patience (ਧੀਰਜ), Sahaj (ਸਹਜ-Natural State of Being), Wisdom (ਗਿਆਨ), humility (ਮਨ ਨਿਮਾਣਾ, ਬੁਧਿ ਗਰੀਬੀ), sweet speech (ਮਿਠ ਬੋਲੜਾ)…

-- ਸਤਿਗੁਰੁ ਸੇਵੇ ਸੋ ਜੋਗੀ ਹੋਇ ॥: Yogi is that person who serves the Satiguru (True Wisdom, Bibek, ਸੱਚਾ ਗਿਆਨ). (sggs 223).
+- ਸਤਿਗੁਰੁ ਸੇਵੇ ਸੋ ਜੋਗੀ ਹੋਇ ॥: Yogi is that person who serves the Satiguru (True Wisdom or ਸੱਚਾ ਗਿਆਨ – he lives his daily life in accordance with the Guru-Giaan or Wisdom). (sggs 223).